Sun TV (India)

+On 2 October 2025, the entire Sun TV network, including Sun TV itself, has officially renewed their channel logo for the first time in over three decades of operations.
+The new logo was later appeared on 1 February 2026.

 History

 Kalanithi Maran has been interested in television since his trip to the United States where he did an MBA at the University of Scranton in the mid-1980s.
 At the time, Doordarshan controlled the entirety of India's television landscape.
 Upon returning, he had plans to set up a television channel, but the plans were thwarted by the ongoing monopoly and the lack of liberalisation of the sector.

 Sun TV is the flagship channel of Sun TV Network which started on the Tamil New Year, 14 April 1993.

 It started off with a four and a half hour programming per day on a time sharing agreement with ATN, India's first independent television channel, having rejected a proposal for an afternoon slot on Zee TV.
 In January 1997, it started 24-hour broadcasts.

 In 1995, it signed an agreement with ST Teleport in Singapore to provide uplink.
 Singapore Cable Vision added the channel on 1 October 1996.

 Sun TV went to become one of the most profitable television channels in India, considering that, as late as 2009, one third of households in India with television sets were in Tamil Nadu and adjacent states.
 Sun TV was listed on the Bombay Stock Exchange on 24 April 2006 upon raising $133 million.
 It is the most viewed Tamil television channel in the world with syndicated broadcasts in several countries such as the United States, United Arab Emirates, Singapore, Malaysia, Sri Lanka, Australia, Canada, South Africa, Qatar, Hong Kong, Europe (United Kingdom, France, Germany, Italy, Denmark, Austria, Switzerland, Netherlands and Ireland) and other countries.
 In October 2009, Sun TV's network of channels had a sum of 21 programmes among the 100 most watched; more than 16 shows came from the Zee network.

+Network18 Group has 50% dealing distribution with Sun TV Network, which led them to make Sun18.
+In July 2010, with the creation of Sun18, Sun TV Network became responsible for the South Indian market, while Network18 was responsible for the North Indian market.